UXDESIGNERLIN/TravelDiaries/README.md

 Rest api: [json-server-api](https://github.com/UXDESIGNERLIN/json-server-api)

 ### To Improve (WIP...) 🛠️
--Use Suspense to add skeleton loading when we are loading the images -Able to upload image to the api.
-Right now the images are default images -Storybook for document the components style
+- Use Suspense to add skeleton loading when we are loading the images
+- Able to upload image to the api.
+Right now the images are default images
+- Storybook for document the components style

 ### Compiles and hot-reloads for development
 ```